tychen742/dataSciencePy/syllabus.md

 ### Course Description

-An introduction to data management, manipulation, and analysis, with an emphasis on biological problems.
+An introduction to data management, manipulation, and analysis, with an emphasis on information science problems.
 Class consists of short introductions to new concepts followed by hands on computing exercises using R and SQLite, but the concepts apply to programming languages and databases more generally.
 No background in computing is required.

 ### Prerequisite Knowledge and Skills

-Knowledge of basic biology to provide context for exercises.
+Knowledge of basic information science to provide context for exercises.

 ### Purpose of Course

 In this course you will learn all of the fundamental aspects of computer programming that are necessary for conducting biological research.
-By the end of the course you will be able to use these tools to import data into R, perform analysis on that data, and export the results to graphs, text files, and databases.
-By learning how to get the computer to do your work for you, you will be able to do more science faster.
+By the end of the course, you will be able to use these tools to import data into R, perform analysis on that data, and export the results to graphs, text files, and databases.
+By learning how to get the computer to do your work for you, you will be able to do more science faster and think as an information scientist informed by data science.

 ### Course Objectives and Goals